-Why set up offshore software development center or team in Ukraine?
-We decided to do a short interview with Stas Oskin, from WINGS company to ask him about that.
+We decided to do a short interview with Stas Oskin, from WINGS company to ask him what influenced his decision.

-Lyudmila: Why did you decide to set up an offshore software development center?
+QL: Why did you decide to set up an offshore center?

-Lyudmila: How do you choose people for your offshore software development team?
+QL: How do you choose people for your team?